iblowmymind/material-madness/README.md

 ## Disclaimer

 This is a mess.
 I only made this for me to use myself.
 Please spare yourself and don't use it.
-If I can't persuade you, check below for install instructions.
+If I can't persuade you, though, check below for install instructions.

 ## Features